 - Mad Scientist: All of the doctors have elements of this, but the killer embodies the trope perfectly.

-- Obfuscating Disability: Dr. Wells embodies this trope in spirit: even though he really does have only one hand, he is able to easily produce a functional, living replacement.
+- Obfuscating Disability: The killer embodies this trope in spirit: even though he really does have only one hand, he is able to easily produce a functional, living replacement.

 - Porn Stash: Haines's magazine of "French art," hidden in a book.